jtaw5649/omarchy-syncd/README.md

 ### Commands

 - `menu` – lightweight launcher UI with entries for Install, Backup, Restore, and Edit Config.
-This is what the wrapper scripts expose.
+When a newer release is detected, a Gum-styled notice appears and an **Update** entry is added so you can opt in to running `omarchy-syncd-update` straight from the menu.
+Pressing Enter immediately continues without updating.
 - `backup` – clones the remote repo to a temporary directory, lets you choose which of the configured paths to include, then copies them, commits, and pushes.
 Use `--all`, `--no-ui`, or `--path <…>` to skip the selector in scripts.
 If there are no changes it exits cleanly without pushing.
 - `restore` – clones the remote repo to a temporary directory, lets you pick which tracked paths to restore, and copies them back into `$HOME` (overwriting existing files/directories).
 Use `--all`, `--no-ui`, or `--path <…>` to bypass the selector.
 - `install` – launches the multi-select installer so you can choose bundles and extra dotfiles (also usable non-interactively with `--bundle`, `--path`, and `--dry-run`).